 Greece is so packed with UNESCO World Heritage Sites that it’s no surprise that two of my favorites are located only 45 minutes apart.
 Mycenae is fascinating because it’s one of the oldest sites you can see in Greece.
 To quote Rick Steves, the Mycenaeans “were as ancient and mysterious to Socrates and Plato as those Golden Age Greeks are to us.”
-Epidaurus is famous for its well-preserved amphitheatre and the ruins of the Sanctuary of Asklepios.
+Epidaurus is famous for its well-preserved amphitheater and the ruins of the Sanctuary of Asklepios.

-Accessing Mycenae and Epidaurus
+Accessing Mycenae and Epidaurus by Car

 As I’ve said in my other Greece posts, the mainland is best explored by car.
 This provides you the freedom to visit multiple sites in a day and you don’t necessarily have to use Athens as your home base.

-Mycenae is about an hour and half from Athens so both sites are definitely doable as a day trip.
+Mycenae is about an hour and a half from Athens so both sites are definitely doable as a day trip.
 You might even find you have time to stop in Corinth or Nafplio.
 You could also use Nafplio as your home base since both sites are only about 20-30 minutes.

 A Brief History of Mycenae

-Mythology states that the fortified city was founded by Perseus, who you may remember from second grade history as the guy who killed Medusa.
+Mythology states that the fortified city was founded by Perseus, who you may remember from second-grade history as the guy who killed Medusa.
 The Mycenaeans were the first Bronze Age society on the European mainland.
 Keep in mind, this is about 1,000 years before the rise of Athens.
 King Agamemnon, the commander during the Trojan War, once ruled Mycenae which was described in Homer’s Iliad as “golden Mycenae”.

 Highlights of Mycenae

-Many of the remains at the archaeological site are from the 14th and 13th century BC.
+Many of the remains at the archaeological site are from the 14th and 13th centuries BC.
 The citadel is situated on a hill with a clear path that leads through most of the main attractions.

 The Lion Gates is the main point of entry to the citadel.
 You’ll see two lions arranged symmetrically at the top of the gate.
 This symbol is possibly the insignia or family crest of the royal house of Mycenae.